Halim Perdanakusuma: Legacy

 Perdanakusuma was declared a National Hero of Indonesia on 9 August 1975 with Presidential Decree Number 063/TK/Year 1975.
 With this declaration came a posthumous promotion to air vice marshal.

-Halim Perdanakusuma Airport in Jakarta is named after him.
-Two upcoming railway stations near the airport (Halim LRT station of Greater Jakarta LRT and Halim railway station of Jakarta-Bandung high-speed rail is also named after him.
+Halim Perdanakusuma International Airport in Jakarta is named after him.
+An interchange railway station near the airport which serves the Greater Jakarta LRT and Jakarta-Bandung high-speed rail is also named after him.